qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 you can easily draw other points at given distances and angles from it.

-In addition to the |cad| button, you have to activate also the *construction* mode by clicking on the |cadConstruction| icon or with the :kbd:`c` keyboard shortcut.
+In addition to the |cad| button, you have to activate also the *construction* mode by clicking on the |cadConstruction| :sup:`Construction` icon or with the :kbd:`c` keyboard shortcut.

 Click next to the point from which you want to calculate the distance and click on the *d* box (:kbd:`d` shortcut) enter the desired distance and hit Enter to lock